-An HSS or Level 3 study is a diagnostic test for Obstructive Sleep Apnea that is done in your home.
-To have this test performed, we require a requisition (we provide this) from your doctor.
+A Home Sleep Apnea test is a diagnostic test for Obstructive Sleep Apnea that is done in your home.
+To have this test performed, we require a referral from your doctor.
 We will call you for an appointment in our office and shown how to apply the equipment.
 At home you will perform the overnight test.
 This device is returned to our office the next day for downloading.
 The results are interpreted by a sleep physician and your doctor will receive a copy of the interpretation.
 Based on the results and interpretation, you may require CPAP.

 What is CPAP?

 CPAP stands for continuous positive airway pressure.
 CPAP is commonly used to treat sleep disorders, i.e., Obstructive Sleep Apnea (OSA).
-It is applied by using a mask, such as a nasal mask.
+It is applied by using a mask.
 The amount of pressure is determined by your sleep study or auto-titrating CPAP trial.

 When should I start feeling better after beginning to use my CPAP device?